tsoikwanma/RRproject2026/README.md

 ## Approach
 The original project was developed in R and is available under https://colab.research.google.com/drive/1DWK4m2jPTA3LIZLpBz1AWM3Lb_WZhrJE?usp=sharing#scrollTo=iAa_MnRh0slX.
 The project was reimplemented in Python and includes data cleaning, feature extraction (hour and date), and a 95%–5% train–test split.
-K-means clustering is applied to pickup coordinates, with the number of clusters selected using the elbow method, silhouette scores, and dissimilarity measures (final choice: K = 8).
+K-means clustering is applied to pick up coordinates, with the number of clusters selected using the elbow method, silhouette scores, and dissimilarity measures (final choice: K = 8).
 Cluster quality is evaluated using silhouette analysis and the GAP statistic, and temporal patterns are examined through hourly and daily trip aggregations.
 The trained model is then applied to the test set to assess how well the clustering generalizes.

 ## Language / Tools
 The language used in the project is **Python**.